 Over the years, I’ve received a few compliments on my souplesse as it was once called.
 But was my pedalling really noticeably smooth and efficient-looking, or were my clubmates just buttering me up so I would buy the cake at the café?

-Bottrill’s coaching company works with the Boardman Performance Centre near Evesham, Worcestershire, using its wind tunnel and also its biomechanics, position and technique services.
-I booked a session with Dr Barney Wainwright, head of science and tech development at the centre, who is also a research fellow at Leeds Beckett University and the man who first showed Bottrill that better pedalling meant faster cycling.
+Bottrill’s coaching company used to work with the Boardman Performance Centre near Evesham, Worcestershire, using its wind tunnel and also its biomechanics, position and technique services.
+In 2020, I booked a session with Dr Barney Wainwright, then head of science and tech development at the centre, as well as a research fellow at Leeds Beckett University and the man who first showed Bottrill that better pedalling meant faster cycling.
 Wainwright developed the Pedalling Effectiveness Score (PES) with Wattbike, which is the British company’s patented system for putting a number on a rider’s pedalling technique.

 We arrive in Evesham and within minutes there is a Wattbike standing at the end of the biomechanics studio, set up to my own road bike’s exact dimensions — usually a pedalling analysis would take place along with the optimisation of a rider’s bike position — and it’s about to score me.